 I didn't close the ticket and say it wouldn't be addressed eventually.
 When this old ticket was opened, maintenance mode did not exist and the most common cases (upgrades and manual reboots) are easily addressed with maintenance mode.
 That was not noted on this ticket, so anyone searching the problem and finding this ticket may not realize it was possible.

-#11 Updated by Black BlackBinary almost 2 years ago
+#11 Updated by Black BlackBinary over 2 years ago

 Hi there, is see the point of @Seb A,.
 I am prepare two pfsense with CARP IPs for our data center.
 We made some tests: the Fail-over in a unexpected hardware failure (simulated by pull the power plug) works great. the Slave-pfsense takes over in 1-10 sec with everything that is needed.
 IPsec, DNS, HAproxy, OpenVPN, routing and more.
 But! if i boot the master-pfsense again, the device never expected the failure and therefore is not in CARP-maintinance. the CARP-Feature is one of the first things that is loaded at boot and the Interface makes an instand-fail-back without even being ready.
 THIS fail-back creates a service Down for 1-2 minutes.i would prefere: